EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/using_containers.md

 ## Why should you use containers in software development?

 Sharing code with only a README or installation instructions frequently results in “dependency hell,” version mismatches, or broken setups.
-By contrast, containers package the entire environment including all dependencies and configurations so developer and collaborators can run the exact same setup, on differnt enviornment eliminating these issues.
+By contrast, containers package the entire environment including all dependencies and configurations so developer and collaborators can run the exact same setup, on different environment eliminating these issues.

 Containers offer a different approach from coding directly on one platform or operating system.
 Building an application for a single environment makes moving it elsewhere difficult because the code might not work in the new setting.
 This often leads to bugs and errors that take extra time to fix, reducing productivity and causing frustration.